ohsu-comp-bio/idp-backups/README.md

 Each of the following steps be run incrementally, with the option to rollback at any time.

+> [!TIP]
-*Note:* While the specific examples involve migrating data between specific platforms (AWS Aurora, RDS, and ElasticSearch), the same steps should be applicable for data transfers between any standard PostgreSQL and ElasticSearch endpoints.
+> While the specific examples involve migrating data between specific platforms (AWS Aurora, RDS, and ElasticSearch), the same steps should be applicable for data transfers between any standard PostgreSQL and ElasticSearch endpoints.

 # Migration Steps (RDS)